Please do scroll down to ensure you see all the information on this page.

-Once you have sat down in your exam room, you will be given your opportunity to hand over potential technological/web enabled sources of information such as mobile phones, iPods, MP3 players and smart watches, before the exam starts (more details can be seen below)
+Once you have arrived in the exam room, you will be given your opportunity to hand over potential technological/web enabled sources of information such as mobile phones, iPods, MP3 players as well as your watch (analogue or digital), before the exam starts (more details can be seen below)

 Exam times have been carefully planned to consider any impact on students who use the coach transport.
 In the rare occasion where an exam is scheduled to finish beyond the departure time for the coaches, parents and students will be notified in advance and are asked to make suitable alternative travel arrangements.

 If you are running late on the day of an exam, please telephone reception on 01628 622236 who will ensure that the examinations team are aware.

 You should come into school as soon as possible and start the examination late.

 You are not allowed to sit the examination if you arrive more than one hour after an examination has started in the case of any paper of an hour or more, or for papers of less than one hour, if you arrive once the paper has been completed.

 Exam clashes may occur where two scheduled examinations are due to take place at the same time.
 These are normally identified in advance and your individual candidate timetable will show details of the re-arranged times.